Svampis/EM-Imagenet/README.md

 pip3 install matplotlib
 ```

+This requires no extra steps.
 This will print the various metrics that were taken and also produce graphs and confusion matrices and labeled image filenames in ./results/

 ## Data collection instructions
 This repository needs all the images from ILSVRC2012_img_val.tar to be placed in assets/images/ in order to execute classify_images.py and classify_images_grok.py.
 (These are the scripts used to obtain classification labels from the LLMs) You can sign up for access here. https://www.image-net.org/